You’re pregnant, yay! Congratulations!

 Here are a few tips to help the first trimester of your pregnancy go as smoothly as possible.

 Any woman who has suffered from morning sickness knows that it is absolutely debilitating.
 It affects a woman's ability to work and has a psychological, emotional and social impact on women and their families.
-Up to 85% of women suffer from morning sickness which varies from mild nausea to severe nausea and vomiting several times a day, otherwise known as hyperemesis gravidarum.
+Up to 85% of women suffer from morning sickness.
+This varies from mild to severe nausea and vomiting several times a day.
+Severe morning sickness is otherwise known as hyperemesis gravidarum.

-There are several known factors which can increase the likelihood of morning sickness, some are unavoidable such as being aged less than 24, carrying a female foetus or more than one foetus, but some are avoidable.
+There are several known factors which can increase the likelihood of morning sickness.
+Some are unavoidable such as being aged under 24, having a girl, or carrying twins (or more!)

 Keep some crackers or ginger biscuits next to your bed to eat before getting up in the morning.

-Some women may struggle to swallow a capsule when they have morning sickness, which is why Nikki designed a berry-flavoured chewable version of Prenatal Trimester One Chewable.
+Some women may struggle to swallow a capsule when they have morning sickness.
+For this reason, I designed a berry-flavoured chewable version Prenatal Trimester One Chewable.
 Another 2-in-1 supplement designed to reduce morning sickness as well as a pregnancy multivitamin.

-Nikki Warren is an experienced fertility naturopath and herbalist on the Sunshine Coast who has recently launched her new supplement range NaturoBest – www.naturobest.com
+Nikki Warren is an experienced fertility naturopath and herbalist on the Sunshine Coast who launched her supplement range in 2016, NaturoBest – www.naturobest.com

 Disclaimer - This advice does not replace medical advice.
 Always consult a health professional.